Aliases for ADRB3 Gene

 External Ids for ADRB3 Gene

 The protein encoded by this gene belongs to the family of beta adrenergic receptors, which mediate catecholamine-induced activation of adenylate cyclase through the action of G proteins.
 This receptor is located mainly in the adipose tissue and is involved in the regulation of lipolysis and thermogenesis.
 Obesity and bodyweight-related disorders are correlated with certain polymorphisms in three subtypes of beta-adrenoceptor, among them, the ADRB3 gene.[provided by RefSeq, Oct 2019]

 GeneCards Summary for ADRB3 Gene

 ADRB3 (Adrenoceptor Beta 3) is a Protein Coding gene.
-Diseases associated with ADRB3 include obesity and morbid obesity.
-Among its related pathways are Signaling by GPCR and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include protein homodimerization activity and norepinephrine binding.
-An important paralog of this gene is TAAR9.
+Diseases associated with ADRB3 include Body Mass Index Quantitative Trait Locus 11 and Obesity Due To Melanocortin 4 Receptor Deficiency.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and epinephrine binding.
+An important paralog of this gene is ENSG00000285880.

 The adrenergic beta3 receptor (beta3-adrenoceptor) is a member of the adrenergic receptor group of G-protein-coupled receptors that also includes alpha1A, alpha1B, alpha1D, alpha2A, alpha2B, alpha2C, beta1 and beta2.
-They are located primarily in the small intestine, adipose tissue and vascular endothelium where they are involved in lipolysis, glucose uptake, cardio-inhibition and relaxation of colon, esophagus and bladder.
-The human beta3 receptor gene has been localized to chromosome 8 (8p12-8p11.1).
+They are located primarily in the small intestine, adipose tissue and vascular endothelium.